xresloader/upload-to-github-release/README.md

 **Optional** With tags: true, your Releases deployment will trigger if and only if the build is a tagged build.

 **Default** : false

-If tags is set true, you should use the action event ```on: create``` .
-See https://help.github.com/en/articles/workflow-syntax-for-github-actions#on for more details.

 ### `branches`